Sheishori/tic-tac-toe/README.md

 Easy bot chooses a random square from the pool of possible moves and places it's mark there.

-Impossible bot uses an AI created with the help of a minimax algorithm selecting the optimal spot to place it's mark based on all possible scenarios calculated in the moment a player makes their move.
+Impossible bot uses an AI made with a minimax algorithm selecting the optimal spot to place it's mark based on all possible scenarios calculated in the moment a player makes their move.